Language

 4

-Your Wilks-2 and DOTS scores appear instantly with classification badges.
-The visual bar shows where you fall on the classification scale from Beginner to Elite.
+Your Wilks-2 and DOTS scores appear instantly with classification badges, and the visual bar marks where you land from Beginner to Elite.

 Features